-4 Variable limit value for the dehumidification fraction subject to climate data, necessary air change rate and internal moisture loads (calculation in the PHPP).
+4 Variable limit value subject to climate data, necessary air change rate and internal moisture loads (calculation in the PHPP).

-5 Variable limit value for cooling and dehumidification demand subject to climate data, necessary air change rate and internal heat and moisture loads (calculation in the PHPP).
+5 Variable limit value subject to climate data, necessary air change rate and internal heat and moisture loads (calculation in the PHPP).

 6 The steady-state cooling load calculated in the PHPP is applicable.
-In the case of internal heat gains greater than 0.67 BTU/(hr.ft2) the limit value will increase by the difference between the actual internal heat gains and 0.67 BTU/(hr.ft2).
+In the case of internal heat gains greater than 2.1 W/m2 the limit value will increase by the difference between the actual internal heat gains and 2.1 W/m2.